-7.2 C

-A new illuminated sign has appeared in Simcoe Park this holiday season, adding a festive touch to the town.
+A new illuminated sign has appeared in Simcoe Park this holiday season.

-The sign, which features the abbreviation “NOTL” in large block letters, was installed at the park entrance last Thursday.
+The sign, which features the abbreviation “NOTL” in large block letters, was installed at the park entrance last Thursday, before being moved to further inside the park overnight on Tuesday.

 Tourism NOTL is behind the installation.
-Its executive director, Kathy Weiss, explained that the sign is inspired by similar ones seen in other cities, like Toronto and Ottawa.
+Kathy Weiss, its executive director, said that the sign is inspired by similar ones seen in other cities, like Toronto and Ottawa.

-“We’re exploring ways to enhance downtown NOTL’s holiday decorations,” Weiss said.
+“We’re exploring ways to enhance downtown NOTL’s holiday decorations,” she said.
 “We thought this sign could be a fun tourist attraction and a great photo spot, especially for people wanting to take selfies.”

-She said the sign was funded through the municipal accommodation tax, which comes from tourists staying in local hotels — not taxpayer dollars.
-The total cost of the sign is $15,000.
+The sign cost $15,000 in total.
+Weiss said the sign was funded through the municipal accommodation tax, which comes from tourists staying in local hotels — not taxpayer dollars.

 Reactions to the sign have been mixed.
 While Weiss has received positive feedback, she acknowledged there are critics.
 Some voiced their opposition on social media, particularly on the NOTL 4 All Facebook group, while others supported the sign.

-Katie Napolitano, manager at Sentineal Carriages, which offers horse-drawn carriage rides in Old Town, told The Lake Report that she believes the sign doesn’t fit with the area’s character.
+Katie Napolitano, manager at Sentinel Carriages, which offers horse-drawn carriage rides in Old Town, told The Lake Report that she believes the sign doesn’t fit with the area’s character.

 “I feel it’s a little large and doesn’t really go with the town,” she said.